Manaus to Boa Vista with Eucatur (Brazil)

 I used Google Maps to plan my journey.
 Bus 440 left from a stop very near the Aldeia Hostel.

-The fare is 5 Reals.
-Thats 1 USD.
+The fare is 5 Reais.
+That’s 1 USD.
 Try to have the correct money.
 They will sigh if you try to pay with big notes.
 And yeah, Reals only!

-On the way to the bus station I paid the driver who lets your through the barrier.
-On the way back, they had a conductor in the middle of the bus collecting the fare.
+On the way to the bus station I paid the driver who then lets you through the barrier.
+On the way back, they had a conductor collecting the fare.

-Hot tip: it’s a darn hot and sweaty one, so if you want the bus to stop, pull the cable.
+Hot tip-it’s a freaking hot and sweaty one; if you want the bus to stop, pull the cable.
 If not, the bus keeps on going.
-I only had to back track 10 minutes or so.
+I only had to backtrack 10 minutes or so.

 Terminal Rodoviário de Manaus: